condericson/mealprepapp/README.md

 * Provide option for users to upload their own images to user created recipes
 * Add checkboxes for grocery list modal
 * Increase security for user passwords
+* Create 404 page for navigating to a page that doesn't exist

 ## Technical